Unlocking Efficiency: How an RFP Tool Transforms Your Proposal Process

 Modern RFP tools solve this with intelligent routing: questions automatically get assigned to the right SME based on content type (legal, technical, pricing), and the system tracks which questions are blocking proposal completion.

-Specific improvement we've seen: Response cycle time decreased by 40% when teams implemented automated SME routing, because questions no longer sat in a shared queue waiting for the right person to notice them.
-The average time-to-expert-review dropped from 36 hours to 12 hours.
+Specific improvement: Response cycle time can decrease significantly when teams implement automated SME routing, because questions no longer sit in a shared queue waiting for the right person to notice them.

 You can see detailed workflow strategies in our guide on navigating the RFP response process.